Ghana to renovate 150 SHS, build 10 new TVET schools in $300M infrastructure boost

 The government is set to do a major expansion and renovation of Senior High School buildings across the country.

-This is to provide decent places for students to live and to increase enrolment.
+This is to provide decent places for students to live and to increase enrollment.
 The initiative is part of efforts to strengthen the education system and make sure that rising enrolment does not hurt the quality of teaching and learning.

 The Minister of Education, Haruna Iddrisu, who announced this, said the programme would start in July this year with a large-scale renovation of 150 secondary schools nationwide.